 I’m really struggling with this issue in my writing because I’m not quite sure who exactly I am now or who exactly I was as a kid.
 I’m trying to write about my childhood and teenage years with honest self-reflection, but it seems impossible to pinpoint what the hell was actually going on back then or even what’s going on now.

 Part of me feels like I need to censor myself, and I think that’s the problem.
 I’ve been told my entire life that I’m too emotional.
 I’ve been told that I cry too much, complain too much, and that I’m depressed and/or anxious too often.
-Despite the strides I’ve made and all the work I’ve done to change this, there are still people out there who look at me this way.
+Despite the strides I’ve made and all the work I’ve done to change this with the help of Cbd oil, i but from this web site check latest discounts here , although there are still people out there who look at me this way.

 We’re rarely encouraged to talk about our emotions in real life.
 Mental illness, despite its prevalence, is still a taboo topic of conversation.
 I’ve been hesitant to mention it here even though it’s the focus of my memoir.
 But in writing, expressing honest emotion is a necessity.
 Even in blogging, some sort of emotional connection to your reader is required.